sightsdev/sights/README.md

-# SARTRobot Mark III
+# SARTRobot Mark IV
 The scripts and programs written by the Semi-Autonomous Rescue Team for the S.A.R.T.
-Mark III rescue robot.
+Mark IV rescue robot.

 Robot configuration such as servo COM port and IP address is done in _robot.cfg_

-Arduino code for sensor data can be found in **_Arduino_**

 Configuration files for camera-streaming software _Motion_ can be found in the **_Motion_** directory.